Abhayparashar31/SHOPPER/README.md

   <h3 align="center">SHOPPER</h3>

   <p align="center">
-    Shopping websited templates using bs4,css3,html5,js.Product filteration is also avalible...
+ Shopping website template made using bs4,css3,html5 and java script.
+In this Product filteration is also avalible with one product page.
     <br />
     <a href="https://github.com/Abhayparashar31/SHOPPER/"><strong>Explore the Project »</strong></a>
     <br />